 We’ve rallied against turkey Twizzlers in school, the fast food industry and ready meals – so why do we ignore the rising amount of cake and sweets that are filling our workplaces?

-Yes, something must be done to save us from our passing appetites, and from gestures of goodwill.
+Apparently, something must be done to save us from our passing appetites and gestures of goodwill.
 Because adult responsibility is just too much to ask.
-Perhaps we should make the partakers stand outside with the smokers?
+Perhaps we should make the partakers of baked goods stand outside with the smokers?
 Until scientists discover a way to make cake-eating optional.

 Readers may recall an earlier Guardian article on the subject of hazardous pastries, in which the even more pious Matt Seaton denounced said objects as,

 Butter-iced snares of self-loathing that sell precisely because they exploit young women’s insecurity about their looks and identity, and offer a completely false and self-defeating solace of temporary gratification, almost certainly followed by remorse and disgust.